Skip to main content

 • The document view download will create one row per document processed.
 Each cell in a table will be added as a separate column.
 This is usually not the desired result when having table fields.

 Can I change the field order in the downloaded file?
-Can I select a subset of fields to download?
+Can I select specific fields to download?

-Another method to change the field order is by using automation platforms like Zapier or Make.
-You can configure these tools to send your data to an online spreadsheet application such as Google Sheets, Excel Online, or Airtable.
-This allows you to rearrange the fields in your desired order within these platforms.
-See below for more information.
+Alternatively, you can automate the process using platforms like Zapier or Make.
+These tools allow you to send your data to an online spreadsheet application, such as Google Sheets, Excel Online, or Airtable, where you can customize the field order.
+For more details, see the information below.

 Can I automate the downloading of the data?